-Conspiracy theories abound about U.S. presidents who died in office.
+Zachary Taylor is not a particularly well-known president, but he had one of the strangest terms in history.
+Conspiracy theories abound about U.S. presidents who have passed away while in office.
 We’ve all heard them and many have curiously considered the speculative what-ifs.

-In the case of one late commander-in-chief, however, the digging into his cause of death went beyond idle interest.
-More than a century after his death, Zachary Taylor’s body was exhumed and tested for poisoning.
+In the case of one late commander-in-chief, however, the digging into his strange end went beyond idle interest.
+More than a century afterwards, Zachary Taylor’s body was exhumed and tested for poisoning.

 Taylor, the United State’s 12th president, had been elected in March 1849.
 Serving only 16 months, he died five days after becoming sick after eating a bowl of raw cherries and iced milk.
 He had just returned from a July 4th dedication of the Washington Monument, and after eating the snack, complained of severe stomach cramps and took to his bed.
 Acute gastroenteritis was the diagnosis at the time.